Since its debut in 1967, Club 33 has maintained its status as the most exclusive Disneyland area, a restaurant open only to its members and Guests.

-Before being led upstairs into Club 33, guests may wait in the Court of Angels, an area formerly accessible to every Disneyland park guest – a much maligned change that many fans have had no issue being rather vocal about.
+Before being led upstairs into Club 33, Guests may wait in the Court of Angels, an area formerly accessible to every Disneyland park Guest – a much-maligned change that many fans have had no issue being rather vocal about.
 The grand staircase has always been a beautiful spot in Disneyland, now blocked from the public’s view by stained “glass” gates.

 Click and drag around the 360-degree panorama below.

 The previous entrance to Club 33 offered an opportunity to ride in a lift commissioned by Walt Disney after seeing a similar one in France.
-Now, a more modern elevator exists inside the Court of Angels, far less ornate than its predecessor – but definitely more functional for those who can’t ascend the stairs.
+A more modern elevator exists inside the Court of Angels, far less ornate than its predecessor – but definitely more functional for those who can’t ascend the stairs.

-It’s worth noting here that while photography is permitted in public areas of Club 33, it is now strictly prohibited inside the restrooms – which is a shame as they are simply gorgeous, particularly the men’s room.
+It’s worth noting here that while photography is permitted in public areas of Club 33, it is now strictly prohibited inside the restrooms – which is a shame as they are gorgeous, particularly in the men’s room.
 With deep cherry woods, ornate fixtures, and even a lovely fragrance, the restroom is worth a visit even if one doesn’t have to “use” it.

 The new lobby is grand, open, and inviting.
 It’s a striking difference from the deep tones of the old Club 33, now bright and full of light.